robin-raymond/zax.io/arrays.md

 Named initialization of types is supported in array format.
 The same methodology is used as would be the case if a single named initialization were done.
 An array imposes an additional requirement where all the initialized named values are each contained within curly braces `{}` per element and all the collective elements are contained within another set of curly braces.

 Named initializers cannot be mixed and matched with constructors.
-Either named initializers are used or constructors are used but not both at the same time for the same array.
+Either named initializers are used or constructors are used but not both at the same time within the same array initialization.

-In the example below, an array is assigned values by the value name rather than using any constructor.
+In the example below, an array is assigned values by named values rather than using any constructor.
 All unnamed values retain their type's default value.

 ````zax
 MyType :: type {